 “Not only has the devaluing of mothering led to damage to our individual and collective psychic health, it has resulted in the disproportionate use of resources on ‘masculine’ interests, such as military acquisition and competitive sport, and the parallel underfunding of the feminine aspects of community life, such as work that nurtures families, teaches our children and cares for and connects people within communities.
 And then there’s global pollution, unchecked competition and the ‘need’ for endless growth in industry.
 All that involves the dismissing and downright neglect of the earth’s cycles and rhythms, which is closely connected to the dismissing of mothering.”

-My hope is that my story raises the status of motherhood, and of mothering, in the eyes of those who read it.
+My hope is that my story raises the status of motherhood, and of mothering, at least in the eyes of those who read it.

 You can read Enlightenment Through Motherhood here, described by Sidra Stone as “Just what the world needs now”.